maxim2266/FullFIX/doc/doc.md

 * `include/`
   * `fix.h` - main header file, contains all the data definitions and function declarations;
-  * `spec.h` - some macro definitions to support the compiled specification, should not be used anywhere else.
 * `src/`
   * `scanner.c` - parser, first pass;
   * `parser.c` - parser, second pass;